Your 26-Week-Old Baby – Development, Milestones & Care

 - You can expect your baby to get a little agile with their fingers.

-- There are some of you who might be working mommies and may have employed a caretaker.
-Watching your baby respond to the caretaker so well might hurt a little because you may feel you don’t have time to bond with your baby.
-However, they can clearly distinguish between parents and caregivers, meaning that at the end of the day, they’ll always want to be in your arms.
+- Some of you might be working mommies and may have employed a caretaker.
+Watching your baby respond to the caretaker so well might hurt because you may feel you don’t have time to bond with your baby.
+However, they can clearly distinguish between parents and caregivers, meaning they’ll always want to be in your arms at the end of the day.

-- A defining feature during this time, your baby would show signs of independence and will want to explore around and take in the surroundings, be it the living room or the amusement park.
+- A defining feature during this time is that your baby would show signs of independence and want to explore and take in the surroundings, be it the living room or the amusement park.

 - As their hearing gets better, they are likely to start doing their best to imitate some of the voices that they hear.
 Though their speech-making capabilities might be limited, you can expect them to start making babbling sounds.
 These are usually repeating consonants, and this is when you can expect your little baby to say their first words, ‘Mama’ or ‘Dada’.
 Please note that even though their vocabulary is non-existent for the most part, you can still decipher what they are saying with relative ease.

-- Their sense of hearing develops at a rapid pace, and you can expect them to react instantaneously to any unusual sounds.
+- Their sense of hearing develops rapidly, and they will react instantaneously to any unusual sounds.

 - Your baby may even start sitting without support for a few seconds or a few minutes.